 Ready to improve your resume?

-The best hard skills can work as an added bonus for your resume, going as nicely with your educational background and soft skills as they do with direct work experience, memberships and affiliations, and even hobbies.
+The best hard skills can be an added bonus for your resume, complementing your educational background and soft skills as nicely as direct work experience, memberships and affiliations, and even hobbies.

 And, when combined with references, they’re key to giving you the best chances of securing a role.

-If you don’t consider yourself a hard skills person just yet, allow us to convince you otherwise.
+If you don’t consider yourself a hard-skills person, allow us to convince you otherwise.

-We all know that in the competitive job market, it’s crucial to stand out from the crowd.
-And, experts tell us that the best way to do this is by showcasing your hard skills on your resume.
+We all know that in the competitive job market, standing out from the crowd is crucial.
+Experts tell us that showcasing your hard skills on your resume is the best way to do this.

 Hard skills are specific, teachable abilities that can be defined and measured, such as writing, mathematics, or the ability to use computer programs.